I DON’T WANT TO SURVIVE. I WANT TO LIVE.

 CAPTAIN in WALL-E

 People give you statistics, but they don’t offer hope.
 You have read the statistics; you have heard how hard autism or special needs children are on marriages.
 And few people talk about beating the odds.
 We hear about the percentages of marriages that end in divorce.
-But you can’t even think about that because you are just trying to remember to breathe.
+It really doesn’t even seem that surviving autism is a possibility.
+And no body suggests thriving with this diagnosis.
+Heck, you can’t even think about that because you are just trying to remember to breathe.

 We see the families whose child writes a thesis at age 10.
 But the reality is most autistic kids are not accomplishing things like that.
 Most of our children are walking in circles quoting some lines from the movie of the week.
 Some of our children are sweet and kind, but what you see today in my house, that was not what was.

-I won’t say we have gotten back to normal, but I will say that after the storm sometimes the sun shines brightly, and there is a rainbow.
-And you appreciate the little things even more after the storm.
+I won’t say we have gotten back to normal, but I will say we are doing more than just surviving autism.
+And I will say that after the storm sometimes the sun shines brightly, and there is a rainbow.
+You appreciate the little things even more after the storm.
 And you sometimes find joy comes in the morning.

 Until Next Time,